32¢ Alfred Bierstadt

-Bierstadt made his first trip to the American West in 1859 with Colonel Frederick Lander.
+Soon Bierstadt craved new scenery, so he joined the Westward expedition of Colonel Frederick Lander in 1859.
 The goal of the expedition was to plot a wagon route from Wyoming to the Pacific.
-Bierstadt traveled as far as the Rocky Mountains, making on-the-spot sketches and taking photographs of Native Americans, emigrants, animals, and landscapes.
-He moved to New York City in 1859, and began transforming his drawings and pictures into huge landscapes, some 6 by 10 feet in size.
-These first western paintings were an instant success, and the artist made a second trip to the west in 1863.
+Bierstadt traveled as far as the Rocky Mountains, making on-the-spot sketches of Native Americans, emigrants, animals, and landscapes.

 Bierstadt then returned to New York City and began transforming his drawings and pictures into huge landscapes, some 6 by 10 feet in size.
 Bierstadt captured the majesty of the American West, glorifying its pristine landscapes, wild animals, and Native Americans.
 Using a technique called luminism, Bierstadt bathed water and sky in exaggerated light, portraying America as the new Garden of Eden.
 These first western paintings were an instant success, and Bierstadt would make several more trips west during his lifetime.